 This was my first foray into designing purifiers, Little did I know I’d spend the next 6 years making all sorts of weird and wonderful variants.

-Recently I’ve been featured in the advert for the latest purifiers after I pitched a product idea to the Global Commercial Director who LOVED my pitch!
+Recently I’ve been featured in 2 digital adverts for the latest purifier range after I pitched a product idea to the Global Commercial Director who LOVED my pitch!
 I’ve since gone on to shoot a further advert as well as record voice over for several other adverts.

 XYRATEX INTERNATIONAL (Since bought out by seagate)